tugrulates/blog/posts/Demoscene.md

 In the early days of personal computing, a group of programmers made and sold software.
 Another group of programmers removed copy protection from that software and redistributed it for free.
 This latter effort was known as [software cracking](https://en.wikipedia.org/wiki/Software_cracking).

 The software crackers, keen on getting themselves attributed on their _releases_, added their handles and notes to the programs they cracked.
-The original copy of the software introduced the original makers of the program, whereas the cracked copies would introduce the crackers instead.
+The original copy of the software introduced the original makers of the program, whereas the cracked copies would introduce the crackers.

 Over time, the _intro_ parts became more and more involved through an arms race of programming between cracking groups.
 People started adding animations that became a showcase of their skills, at times eclipsing the cracking effort itself.
 They would try to one up each other on how certain visual effects are implemented.
 Demoscene finds its roots in this competition between cracking groups.